In this article, our Pensions

-The State Pension age in the UK is currently 66 and is set to increase to 67 by 2028.
-The current rate is £170.60 per week but the amount actually received could depend on an individual’s National Insurance contributions record.
-A further increase in the State Pension age is planned, with 68 to be introduced between 2044 and 2046.
-There are also plans to bring this increase forward to 2037, though this has yet to be approved by parliament.
+The State Pension age in the UK is currently 66 and is set to increase to 67 later in this decade.
+The current rate is £185.15 per week but the amount actually received could depend on an individual’s National Insurance contributions record.
+A further increase in the State Pension age is planned, with 68 to be introduced as early as 2039.
 The UK Pensions Act 2014 provides for a regular review of the State Pension age at least once every five years.

 Occupational pension schemes

 Defined benefit schemes – UK

 Members of DB schemes in the UK have a number of safety nets that are not available to their Irish counterparts.

 Under section 75 of the Pensions Act 1995, as subsequently amended, participating employers become liable for what is known as a section 75 employer debt when they withdraw from a DB scheme.
 The debt owing by the employer is calculated on a buy-out basis.
 This calculation tests whether there are sufficient assets in a scheme at the time that the employer leaves to secure member benefits by purchasing annuity contracts from an insurance company.